Trackhe/Rasbian64bitKubernetesServerDualstack/README.md

 sudo apt-get update && sudo apt-get install -y kubelet kubeadm kubectl
 ```

+serviceSubnet can be only /108 or greater becuase https://github.com/kubernetes/kubernetes/pull/90115
 Soo you can use:
 ```
 cat >> kubeadm.yaml << EOF